 A Checkout Stability Use Case for High-Volume Magento Merchants

-For enterprise eCommerce brands, checkout stability is directly tied to revenue.
-A customer can browse products, add items to cart, and reach the final step, but if the checkout fails when they click “Place Order,” the sale can be lost instantly.
+A shopper can browse products, add items to cart, review shipping options, and reach the final step.
+But if the checkout slows down or fails when they click “Place Order,” the sale can be lost instantly.

 When Checkout Starts Competing With Backend Workflows

-In large Magento environments, checkout does not operate in isolation.
-Behind every order, the platform may also be processing:
+Behind every order, the platform may also be managing:

 At a smaller scale, these workflows may run without visible issues.
-But as order volume, catalog size, and integration complexity grow, they can place serious pressure on the database and server resources.

 What Merchants Typically Experience